-D_N = total annual neutron radiation dose
+$D_N$ = total annual neutron radiation dose

-D_D = recorded worker occupational neutron dose, typically based on personal neutron dosimeter measurements
+DD = recorded worker occupational neutron dose, typically based on personal neutron dosimeter measurements

-D_M = missed neutron dose (unrecorded or unmeasured neutron dose due to dosimeter limitations)
+$D{\rm M}$ = missed neutron dose (unrecorded or unmeasured neutron dose due to dosimeter limitations)

-Because neutron exposures from manmade sources do not generally exist in the environment and because neutrons are not used in most diagnostic or occupational medical procedures, ambient and medical dose categories are not included in the external neutron dose reconstruction.
+Because neutron exposures from manmade sources do not generally exist in the environment and because neutrons are not used in most occupational medical procedures, medical dose categories are not included and ambient doses are not typically included in the external neutron dose reconstruction.

 Neutron monitoring may be present, but because of neutron energy distribution, dosimeters (e.g., film dosimeters) may not capture a portion of the energy spectrum and therefore the individual is not fully monitored.
-In these situations, an adjustment to the recorded dose (e.g., N:P ratio or applying a correction factor) would need to be used.
+In these situations, an adjustment to the recorded dose (e.g., neutron-to-photon ratio or applying a correction factor) would need to be used.

 As is the case with photons, unmonitored neutron dose can be assigned if a worker was not monitored or was monitored inadequately for neutron exposure.
 Unmonitored neutron doses are typically determined based on neutron-to-photon ratios from the site profiles or using a quantile regression approach.
-However, many workers would not have received a significant neutron dose, and evaluation of the neutron dose component might be unnecessary in such cases (see ORAUT-OTIB-0023, Assignment of Missed Neutron Doses Based on Dosimeter Records; ORAUT 2008).
+However, many workers would not have received a significant neutron dose, and evaluation of the neutron dose component might be unnecessary in such cases (see ORAUT-OTIB-0023, Assignment of Missed Neutron Doses Based on Dosimeter Records [ORAUT 2008]).
 Therefore, photon dose can often be the only type of external radiation dose that requires evaluation.

-Recorded neutron doses D_D are adjusted, if appropriate, based on site profile information.
+Recorded neutron doses $D_D$ are adjusted, if appropriate, based on site profile information.
 When using film dosimetry, track fading and angular dependence might be an issue.
 If needed, the site profile should provide guidance.
-The neutron dose for each energy category is adjusted to the International Commission on Radiological Protection (ICRP) Publication 60 weighting factors (ICRP 1991) as generally described in OCAS-IG-001 (NIOSH 2007).
+The neutron dose for each energy category is adjusted to the International Commission on Radiological Protection (ICRP) Publication 60 weighting factors [ICRP 1991] as generally described in OCAS-IG-001 [NIOSH 2007].
 For example, since the 1950s a quality factor of 10 has generally been applied to fast neutron exposures; however, it has varied from 5 to 20 across facilities and times.
 Attachment C lists numerous sites and the date when they implemented ICRP Publication 60 neutron weighting factors.
-Contact the Principal External Dosimetrist if information about the implementation of the ICRP Publication 60 values is needed for an unlisted site.
-Table 2-2 lists the ICRP Publication 60 neutron radiation weighting factors for specific energy ranges.
+Contact the Principal External Dosimetry Scientist if information about the implementation of the ICRP Publication 60 values is needed for an unlisted site.
+It is possible the site did not incorporate the ICRP Publication 60 neutron weighting factors into the determination of the neutron LOD used for missed dose calculations after the implementation date (this issue should be addressed in the site TBD).
+If this is the case, or if this issue is not addressed in the current version of the site TBD, apply ICRP Publication 60 neutron weighting factors to neutron dosimeter missed dose after the dates listed in Attachment C. Table 2-2 lists the ICRP Publication 60 neutron radiation weighting factors for specific energy ranges.

-Neutron monitoring was not fully implemented until the late 1950s or was generally inadequate.
+Neutron monitoring was not fully implemented - or was generally inadequate - until the late 1950s.
 As a result, missed or unmonitored neutron doses $D{\rm M}$ have the potential to contribute significantly to the annual occupational dose, especially in the early years of the DOE weapons complex.